from an ugly duckling into a beautiful swan!

 Feet 2: No longer available.

-Isonoe isolation Feet are equally effective at blocking the
+Isonoe isolation Feet in black or silver, are equally effective at blocking the

 ingress of vibration from the mechanical assemblies of both